-Printed arrows to indicate foot traffic direction.

-- "In Use" signs for Conference Rooms. - "Entrance" and "Exit" signs for portable doors. - Teleworking sign Employee may print and place on seat, indicating that they are teleworking.
+- Printed arrows to indicate foot traffic direction. - Restroom "in use" signs (Red/Green). - "In Use" signs for Conference Rooms. - "Entrance" and "Exit" signs for portable doors. - Teleworking sign template for employees to print and place on seat, indicating that they are teleworking.
 Employee completes name, email and phone information on sign.

-12 | Training Guidance
+13| Training Guidance

-- Staff training regarding COVID-19 symptoms, best practices for hygiene, social distancing, usage of face coverings, and cleaning practices is required through a combination of SafeSchools and CDC videos before employees return to their normal workspace. - Face coverings employees are required to approach the building wearing a face covering. - o Employees have been issued two reusable face coverings. - o Employees without face coverings will not be permitted to enter the building. - A limited supply of disposable face coverings will be available for employees who forgot a personal face covering, or do not have one available. - With guidance from the local health department and CDC regulations, Health Services has developed procedures for employees to follow when they are not feeling well, have tested positive for COVID-19, or have been in close contact with someone who has tested positive for COVID-19.
+- Staff training regarding COVID-19 symptoms, best practices for hygiene, social distancing, usage of face coverings, and cleaning practices will be required through a combination of SafeSchools and CDC videos before employees return to their normal workspace. - Face coverings employees are required to approach the building wearing a face covering. - Employees without face coverings will not be permitted to enter the building. - A limited supply of disposable face coverings will be available for employees who forgot a personal face covering, or do not have one available. - With guidance from the local health department and CDC regulations, Health Services is developing procedures for employees to follow when they are not feeling well, have tested positive for COVID-19, or have been in close contact with someone who has tested positive for COVID-19.

-13 | Related Guidance
+14 Related Guidance